r9y9/WORLD.jl/README.md

 [![WORLD](http://pkg.julialang.org/badges/WORLD_release.svg)](http://pkg.julialang.org/?pkg=WORLD&ver=release)
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE.md)

-WORLD.jl is a Julia wrapper for WORLD - a high-quality speech analysis, manipulation and synthesis system.
+WORLD.jl is a Julia wrapper for [WORLD](http://ml.cs.yamanashi.ac.jp/world/english/index.html) - a high-quality speech analysis, manipulation and synthesis system.
 WORLD provides a way to decompose a speech signal into

 - Fundamental frequency (F0)
 - spectral envelope
 - aperiodicity

 and re-synthesize a speech signal from these paramters.
-See [here](http://ml.cs.yamanashi.ac.jp/world/english/index.html) for the original WORLD.
+Please see the project page for more details on the WORLD.

 ## Supported Platforms